Testing ways to minimize stress and promote health in family caregivers of people with dementia.

 Study participants will learn one of a number of stress management methods that may help to better manage caregiver stress and promote a healthy body and mind.
 Participants complete 2 or 3 interviews during the course of the next year to assess whether the strategies were helpful.
 In addition to the possible benefit of the method learned, and the satisfaction of helping other caregivers, participants are compensated for their time.

-We are currently enrolling new participants, and invite you to Contact Us now to see if you are eligible to participate.
+We are enrolling new participants and invite you to fill out the form in the Contact Us section below to see if you are eligible to participate.

 Jaclene Zauszniewski, PhD, RN-BC, FAAN, is the Kate Hanna Harvey Professor in Community Health Nursing.
 "Dr. Z" is known for her pioneering work on personal and social resourcefulness as it relates to managing stress, depression and chronic illness.
 As a psychiatric nurse scientist, Dr. Z has conducted five NIH-funded studies and has mentored countless students in the PhD nursing program at Case Western Reserve University.

-John S. Sweetko, MSN, RN, CPEN, CNE, Robert Wood Johnson Foundation Future of Nursing Scholar, PhD Candidate; Research Assistant
+John S. Sweetko, PhD, RN, CPEN, CNE, Robert Wood Johnson Foundation Future of Nursing Scholar

 Teaching Resourcefulness to Women Caregivers of Elders with Dementia